 On June 29, 2023, Adrien Cavaillès, representative from the LightOn partner within the consortium of OPTOlogic, was invited to give a presentation at the 2023 Conference on Lasers and Electro-Optics/Europe – European Quantum Electronics Virtual Conferences (CLEO®/Europe-EQEC 2023), which took place from 26 – 30 June 2023, in Munich, Germany.

-The CLEO®/Europe-EQEC conference series is an international conference that takes place annually and seeks to highlight new frontiers in lasers, photonics and optical science across a wide range of technical areas. by gathering optics and photonics researchers and engineers in Europe.
-With technical co-sponsorship provided by the European Physical Society (EPS), the IEEE Photonics Society (IPS) and the Optica, CLEO®/Europe reflects a strong international presence in the complementary research traditions of laser science, photonics and quantum electronics.
+The CLEO®/Europe-EQEC conference series is an international conference that takes place annually.
+Furthermore, it seeks to highlight new frontiers in lasers, photonics, and optical science across a wide range of technical areas. by gathering optics and photonics researchers and engineers in Europe.
+With technical co-sponsorship provided by the European Physical Society (EPS), the IEEE Photonics Society (IPS), and the Optica, CLEO®/Europe not only reflects, but also reinforces, a strong international presence in the complementary research traditions of laser science, photonics, and quantum electronics.

-CLEO®/Europe-EQEC conference series provide a unique forum to obtain informative overviews and discuss recent advances in a wide spectrum of topics, from fundamental light-matter interactions and new sources of coherent light to technology development, system engineering and applications in industry and applied science.
+The CLEO®/Europe-EQEC conference series not only provides a unique forum to obtain informative overviews, but also to discuss recent advances in a wide spectrum of topics.
+These topics not only encompass fundamental light-matter interactions and new sources of coherent light, but also extend to technology development, system engineering, and applications in both industry and applied science.

 ____________________